tedneward/Azgaarnoth/Classes/Wizard/Geomancy.md

 # Arcane Tradition: Geomancy
 Geomancy wizards are the kind of wizard who appreciate the sturdiness and stability of earth magic.
-The world of stone, dirt, and rock is fi rm, hardy and strong.
+The world of stone, dirt, and rock is firm, hardy and strong.
 A wizard who learns to harness the magic of the earth can become a hardy practitioner of magic; one who can withstand even the toughest of foes.

 ## Geomancer's Knowledge
 Starting at 2nd level, your affi nity for utilizing stone and the earth has become second nature for you.
 You have advantage on Dexterity (Stealth) checks made to hide in rocky terrain, and advantage on Constitution saving throws to maintain your concentration while in rocky terrain.